You are here

 Finally, no innovation in cell therapy comes without press releases and marketing.
 Some (but not all) of the cord blood banks that have obtained their BLA license have given a name to their licensed cord blood "product".
 This leads laypeople to think that something new has become available, when it is really just a new label for the same cord blood transplant units that these labs produced before.

-HOKLAS is a voluntary accreditation operated by Hong Kong Accreditation Service (HKAS) and only available to organizations based in Hong Kong.
+HOKLAS or Hong Kong Laboratory Accreditation Scheme is a voluntary accreditation provided by the Hong Kong Accreditation Service (HKAS).
+It is only available to organizations based in Hong Kong.
 HOKLAS accreditation is open to participation by any Hong Kong laboratory, testing provider, or reference material producer.
-The HKAS accreditation requirements are designed to align with relevant ISO accreditations for organizations that offer testing (both medical and non-medical), calibration, proficiency testing, and reference material providers.
+The HOKLAS accreditation requirements are designed to align with relevant ISO accreditations for organizations that offer testing (both medical and non-medical), calibration, proficiency testing, and reference material providers.
 The accreditation standards contain both management requirements and technical requirements.
-A list of HOKLAS-accredited organizations is posted on-line.
+The HKAS website hosts a search of HOKLAS-accredited organizations.

 Cord blood laboratories operating in the UK must comply with government licensing requirements administered by a national agency called the Human Tissue Authority.
 The HTA maintains on-line records of HTA licensed establishments that are updated every few months.
 To help explain their cord blood regulations to the public, in 2016 the HTA created a website "Cord blood banking: a guide for parents".